foldingcash/DistroApi/docs/StatsDownloadApi.UsingTheApi.md

 ### GetMemberStats

-Call to get all merged foling members.
+Call to get all folding members.

 #### Calling GetMemberStats